Doctor insights on:

 - Inferior q waves on ekg

-- Abnormal q wave in ecg report
+- Borderline inferior q wave in ecg report

 - Physiological q waves inferno lateral leads